equinor/webviz-config/CONTRIBUTING.md

 the `app` instance (see [callbacks](#callbacks)).
 E.g., in this case the wanted settings are found as `app.webviz_settings["shared_settings"]["some_key"]`.

-Stating the second input argument `config_folder` in the function signature is not necessary, however if you do you will get a [`pathlib.Path`](https://docs.python.org/3/library/pathlib.html#pathlib.Path) instance representing the absolute path to the configuration file that was used.
+Stating the input arguments named `config_folder` and/or `portable` in the function signature is not necessary, however if you do you will get a [`pathlib.Path`](https://docs.python.org/3/library/pathlib.html#pathlib.Path) instance representing the absolute path to the configuration file that was used, and/or a boolean value stating if the Webviz application running is a portable one.

 ### Custom ad-hoc containers